frvaillant/mapux/readme.md

 - `php bin/console mapux:install`

 ## Manual Installation
-If you don't want to run the mapux:install command provided by MapUx, you need to add a few lines inside your project :
+If you don't want to run the mapux:install command provided by MapUx, you need to add a few things into your project :

 - first run these two necessary commands :
     - `composer require frvaillant/mapux dev-master`